-There are a few different ways to determine which chest exercises are the best, all of which dovetail together beautifully:
+The good news is that there are a few different ways to determine which exercises are the best at stimulating and growing our chests, all of which dovetail together beautifully:

 - Muscle physiology research, which focuses on the principles of muscle growth.
 For example, Dr Brad Schoenfeld’s research has shown that lifting heavy weights through a wide range of motion (mechanical tension) is the factor that produces the most muscle growth, so we would expect that heavy compound exercises like the barbell bench press would stimulate the most overall chest growth.